StevenBlack/vocab/readme.md

 ### base rate fallacy
-The tendency to ignore base rate information (generic, general information) and focus on specific information (information only pertaining to a certain case).
+Cognitive bias — the tendency to ignore base rate information (generic, general information) and focus on specific information (information only pertaining to a certain case).

 ### bathos